feedhenry-staff/fh-dev-proxy/README.md

 #### Option 1
 Configure your hosts file to redirect all requests for the host in question to your proxy instance.
-Totally seemples, just don't forget that you did it!
+Totally seemples!

 #### Option 2
 For most projects that use HTTP(S) requests you're probably using the fantastic